 For example, if one partner owned a house and the other partner then moved in, that house could become relationship property.
 Or in the case of combining savings from before the relationship with savings made from income earned during the relationship, the total savings could be counted as relationship property.

-Someone who already has a large amount of savings, or access to a family trust or an inheritance, may want to consider a property agreement to manage the risk of a relationship split affecting those family assets.
+Those who already has a large amount of savings, or access to a family trust or an inheritance, may want to consider a property agreement to manage the risk of a relationship split affecting those family assets.